-The interview must be documented, and the facts carefully recorded.
+The interview must be documented, and the facts must be carefully recorded.
 This is particularly important where:

-- the incident is serious - people involved in the incident make allegations or contradictory comments about what occurred
+- The incident is serious - People involved in the incident make allegations or contradictory comments about what occurred.

-The interview process must be fair and impartial, and the interview be recorded accurately.
+The interview process must be fair and impartial, and the interview must be recorded accurately.
 You can do this by following interview principles.

-Approach The interview process must be fair and impartial, and the interview be recorded accurately.
-Ground Rules Let witnesses know that the purpose is to find out what happened Just Culture Ensure witnesses understand that the organization adopts a 'No Blame' Just Culture Approach Time Conduct the interview as soon after the incident Drangra Attend scene, gather relevant information, understand basic facts of Prepare incident, have relevant information on hand Venue Select private venue, minimize distractions Prioritise Create interview list and priority order lature duran Introduce witness to interviewers, explain purpose, build rapport, Introduce emphasis Ground Rules Document Understand content before recording information Good Listener Show interest, adopt interested body language Nojaraon Use simple language, avoid acronyms and clarify understanding of No jargon technical matters Structure Use appropriate questioning techniques Emotional Support Monitor witness, consider support person, provide breaks, refer to EAP Emotional Support / Counselling Recommend Ensure the interviewee is asked how the incident could have been Recommenta prevented Futuro Advise of possible further interviews, way of providing additional Future information to the team Finish Thank the witness Encourage witnesses to contact the team if further information is Follow up recalled.
-Contact witness if required to clarify new information. ι οποίννα μ Good practice to re-contact witnesses to determine their recollection and if new information has been remembered.
+The interview process must be fair and impartial, and the interview be Approach recorded accurately.
+Ground Rules Let witnesses know that the purpose is to find out what happened Ground Hales Ensure witnesses understand that the organization adopts a 'No Blame' Just Culture Approach Time Conduct the interview as soon after the incident 2 Attend scene, gather relevant information, understand basic facts of Prepare incident, have relevant information on hand Venue Select private venue, minimize distractions Prioritise Create interview list and priority order Introduce Introduce witness to interviewers, explain purpose, build rapport, Introduce emphasis Ground Rules Document Understand content before recording information Good Listener Show interest, adopt interested body language No iaraon Use simple language, avoid acronyms and clarify understanding of No jargon technical matters Structure Use appropriate questioning techniques Emotional Support Monitor witness, consider support person, provide breaks, refer to EAP / Emotional Support Counselling Recommend Ensure the interviewee is asked how the incident could have been Recommenta prevented Future Advise of possible further interviews, way of providing additional Future information to the team Finish Thank the witness Encourage witnesses to contact the team if further information is recalled.
+Follow up Contact witness if required to clarify new information.
+Good practice to re-contact witnesses to determine their recollection and if new information has been remembered.